syrkis/miiii/paper/main.typ

 The model is trained using the AdamW optimizer with a learning rate of $10^(-3)$, and weight decay of $1.0$.
 Dropout is used with a rate of $0.5$.
 A hidden size of 128, a batch size of $|cal(D)|$, and a maximum of 6 000 epochs.
-GELU activation is used.
-Each attention layer has 4 heads (32 dimensions per head).
 The MLP layers map the input from 128 to 512 to 128.
 Layer normalization is also used.
 The gradients were modified in accordance with the method described by #cite(<lee2024a>, form: "prose"),